 Promoting Efficiency and Economic principles associated with network charging

 It is typically argued that such charges should have as an objective creating minimal changes in behaviour relative to a set of efficient charges.
-This is because, as previously established, there is no efficiency related reason to target historic costs at a particular set of users.
+This is because, as previously established, there is no efficiency related reason to target historical costs at a particular set of users.
 By definition, they cannot be “un-incurred” and so there is no point in targeting them at a certain set of users as to do so will change behaviour in a way which reduce efficiency.

 Basis for locational signals